Badges Swarm the Internet (and soon Intranet)

 Badges are simply a way of publically recognizing someone’s achievements.

 Websters defines a Badge as “A distinctive emblem worn as a mark of office, membership, achievement, licensed employment, etc.”

 In web-based systems and social applications (including in training and human resources), badges can be very useful tools.
 BeKnown and BranchOut use badges to encourage people to create more friends (you receive more badges are your network grows).
 Reward and recognition companies award badges to people who receive a high number of accolades from their peers.
 Expert networks like Quora and Forum award badges for highly rated experts who actively answer lots of questions.
 And LinkedIn prominently displays your network, which is a form of social recognition, gaming, and badge.

 While we may think this is kind of a childish thing, it really represents a well known form of gaming.
 People really like to collect rewards for what they do.
-It’s human nature – this is the underlying drive for the gaming industry (gambling, online, video games, and computer games).
+It’s human nature – this is the underlying drive for the gaming industry that use Paypal sites (gambling, online, video games, and computer games).
 In fact, this human desire is so strong that people often take hours of their day trying to build up points in Zynga games like Cityville and Farmville, just to achieve greater “badges” of recognition in their virtual world.

 In the business world badges are a wonderful way to reward people for behaving the way organizations succeed.
 Just as people receive badges for certifications and training completion in the real world, in the online business world people receive badges for sharing information, rewarding customers, solving problems, and helping other employees.
 Such internal recognition systems are now becoming commonplace – and the concept of badges and rewards is now being used in employee performance management, social learning, customer service, and leadership development.